‘Come, See, Go, Quickly and Tell’

-Most of the Asian women who planned this first assembly had never met before they were guests together at a nearly four-month program of speaking engagements, and church and conference experience in the USA.
+Most of the Asian women who planned this first assembly had never met before they were guests together, in 1958, at a nearly four-month program of speaking engagements, and church and conference experience in the USA.
 Yes, four months is correct!

 The Fellowship of the Least Coin was introduced at this first conference of Asian church women, and the participants adopted it as their special project and promised to promote it to their own women when they returned home.
 The administration of the FLC funds was being handled by the East Asia Christian Council (EACC); they had the capacity and staff to carry out this work.